Silicon nitride based integrated photonic circuit to control a cold-atom source

-The photonic integrated circuit consists of two identically designed photonic chips and is shown in Figs. \ref{fig_01}.a and b.
-Each chip consists of a silicon base with on top a single stripe silicon nitride waveguide with a cross-section of 0.9~$\mu$m~$\times$~75~nm embedded between two layers of silicon oxide \cite{roeloffzen_low-loss_2018}.
-The waveguides are designed for single mode operation (TE-mode) at 780~nm.
-From the waveguides three main building blocks are designed, which are used on the chip: a tunable beam splitter (TBS), a crossing and a switch.
-The TBS consists of two directional couplers with a heater in between them which is on top of one of the waveguide arms and acts as a phase shifter.
-This TBS configuration is equivalent to a Mach-Zehnder interferometer.
-Extending the tunable beam splitter with an additional phase shifter and directional coupler leads to a new building block which is called here an extended TBS and sometimes in literature also called a redundant TBS \cite{bandyopadhyay_hardware2021, suzuki_ultra-high-extinction-ratio_2015, wang_tolerant_2020} and enables high extinction even in the presence of fabrication imperfections.
+The PIC consists of two identically designed photonic chips and is shown in Figs. \ref{fig_01}.a and b.
+Each chip consists of a silicon base with on top a single stripe Si$_3$N$_4$ waveguide with a cross-section of 0.9~$\mu$m~$\times$~75~nm embedded between two layers of silicon oxide \cite{roeloffzen_low-loss_2018}.
+The waveguides are designed for single TE-mode operation at 780~nm.
+From the waveguides three main building blocks are designed, and used on the chip (see \ref{fig_01}.a): a tunable beam splitter (TBS), an extended TBS (TBS-ext) and a switch.

+The \textit{TBS} consists of two directional couplers with a heater between them which is on top of one of the waveguide arms and acts as a phase shifter.
+This TBS is equivalent to a Mach-Zehnder interferometer (MZI).

+The \textit{TBS-ext} is an extention of a TBS with an additional phase shifter and directional coupler leading to a new building block \cite{bandyopadhyay_hardware2021, suzuki_ultra-high-extinction-ratio_2015, wang_tolerant_2020}.
+This enables high extinction even in the presence of fabrication imperfections.
+Due to the high extinction ratio this building block also allows to geometrically cross two waveguides with respect to each other (see supplementary material).

-The third building block present on the chip is the switch which is similar to the extended-TBS with the addition of a PZT actuator to both the top and bottom arm of the first phase loop of the interferometer (see Fig. \ref{fig_01}.b).
-A PZT actuator is constructed on both arms for additional redundancy in case one of the actuators is not working.
+The \textit{switch} is similar to the TBS-ext with the addition of a PZT actuator to both the top and bottom arm of the first phase loop of the interferometer (see Fig. \ref{fig_01}.b).
+A PZT actuator is constructed on both arms for additional redundancy.
 The advantage of a PZT actuator is that it allows MHz switching as opposed to kHz switching for a thermal actuator.
-In the supplementary material, we demonstrate that using an extended TBS enables errors on the directional couplers to be in the range $(0.25 \leq k \leq 0.75)$ while still achieving perfect extinction with a Mach-Zehnder like geometry.
-This directly allows us to make active waveguide crossings and high extinction switches on a PIC.
-Combining this with a piezo electric material like PZT enables the construction of fast switches with a high extinction ratios and short detection pulses, which is important in our experiment.